Cute Stories About Little Kids

 Shakeela: 'My mummy got a new bed.'

 Shakeela:' Yeh, she got a new bed cause she got a new boyfriend.'

 Nothing But the Truth

-I'd always prided myself on explaining things truthfully and fully to my kids, according to their level of understanding.
+I'd always prided myself on explaining things fully to my kids, according to their level of understanding.

 'Oh.' he said.
 'But what's daddy's special part?'